mccurdyc/neighbor/README.md

 [![Gitter](https://badges.gitter.im/neighborproject/community.svg)](https://gitter.im/neighborproject/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) [![codecov](https://codecov.io/gh/mccurdyc/neighbor/branch/master/graph/badge.svg)](https://codecov.io/gh/mccurdyc/neighbor) [![Maintainability](https://api.codeclimate.com/v1/badges/8b473a645aab19597124/maintainability)](https://codeclimate.com/github/mccurdyc/neighbor/maintainability)

-neighbor is a Go package and accompanying command-line interface for searching, cloning and executing an arbitrary binary against GitHub projects.
-Abstractions are in place to make doing the aforementioned easy and efficient.
+neighbor has importable Go packages (e.g., `builtin/*`, `sdk/*`) and an accompanying command-line interface for searching, cloning and executing an arbitrary binary against GitHub projects.
+Abstractions are in place to make doing the aforementioned easy and efficient for projects obtained from arbitrary search retrieval methods (i.e., not limited to GitHub Search, repositories or Git clone).

-The motivation for neighbor is to provide users (e.g., developers and researchers) with a way to search, efficiently clone and evaluate projects so that they don't have to "roll their own" and can instead focus on the task at hand.
+The motivation for neighbor is to provide users (e.g., developers, researchers, etc.) with a way to search, efficiently clone and evaluate projects without having to "roll their own".
+Instead users can focus on the task at hand.

 neighbor uses [v3 of GitHub's REST API](https://developer.github.com/v3/).

-### How does neighbor save users time?
+### Why neighbor

++ Extensibility
+  + Abstract interfaces for projects, search and retrieval functions which means that it is easy to add new "types" or projects (e.g., something other than GitHub repositories) and use other methods for search and retrieval in addition to GitHub search and Git clone, respectively.
 + Abstracting GitHub API interaction (searching, sorting and cloning)
   + Transparent pagination
   + Transparent authentication
   + Transparent rate limit handling
-+ Doing the above efficiently
++ Doing the above efficiently by leveraging Go's concurrent capabilities

 ## Requirements

 + [Go `1.13+`](https://golang.org/dl/)
   + Why `1.13+`?
     + [Updates to error handling](https://blog.golang.org/go1.13-errors)